qunitjs/qunit/docs/assert/throws.md

 ---
 layout: default
 title: assert.throws()
-description: Test if a callback throws an exception, and optionally compare the thrown error.
+description: Test if a callback throws an exception.
 categories:
   - assert
 redirect_from: